-The Authority owns and manages 115 residential housing units that are leased to low income individuals as defined by the Massachusetts Department of Housing and Community Development (DHCD).
+The Authority owns and manages 115 residential housing units, four of which are off line as of June 1, 2017, that are leased to low income individuals as defined by the Massachusetts Department of Housing and Community Development (DHCD).
 The Authority administers 125 vouchers under housing assistance programs funded by the US Department of Housing and Urban Development (HUD).
 Under this program the Authority subsidizes rents for low income individuals who rent dwelling units in the private housing market.